ericmcbride/wufei/README.md

 - The update flag `--update` will spin up an informer that will listen for new pods to spin up
 - The previous flag `--previous` will show a previous containers logs.
 Specify `--tail-lines` or it will only show you the last line from it.
+- The `--gather` flag will gather all logs.
+To be used with `--tail-lines` or you will just get 1 log back.

 - The namespace option `--namespace` is the namespace the developer wants to use to tail logs from
 - The outfile option `--outfile` is used when the file flag is used, to change the location of